Willenhall, Coventry: Religion

-The Church of England parish church for Willenhall is St John the Divine which celebrated its 50th anniversary in 2007.
+The Church of England parish church for Willenhall is St John the Divine, which was designed by Basil Spence and consecrated in 1957.
+Spence used this as a trial for his later Coventry Cathedral.

 The area is also served by St Anne’s Roman Catholic Church and Willenhall Free Church which is affiliated with the FIEC.

 Rioting

 In May 1992, rioting that began in the Wood End and Hillfields areas of the city spread into Willenhall.

 Air crash

 Willenhall was the site of a major air crash when at 9:52 a.m. on 21 December 1994 an aircraft approaching Coventry Airport, in poor visibility, crashed into Willenhall Wood, killing all five crew on board.

 The aircraft was a Boeing 737 that was owned and operated by Air Algerie but leased by Phoenix Aviation to undertake a number of live veal calf export flights from the airport.

 A brass plaque remembering the event is now located in Middle Ride, close to the crash scene, which was erected on the crash’s 10th anniversary by the Willenhall Wood Residents Association.